vgraman0/vgraman0/README.md

 **`Software Engineer | Technical Writer | Lifelong Learner`**

 I'm a software engineer at IMC Trading on the Valuation team for FICC/Index, working on volatility modeling, rates modeling, and early exercise pricing.
 UC Berkeley alum with a deep love for mathematics.
-I spend my time building projects across distributed systems, deep learning, and agentic AI — and writing about what I learn along the way on my [blog](https://vgraman0.github.io).
+I spend my time building projects across distributed systems, deep learning, and agentic AI.
+I'm writing about what I learn along the way on my [blog](https://vgraman0.github.io).

    <p align="left">
       <a href="https://github.com/vgraman0?tab=followers">